degica/oanda_currency/README.md

 # by default, they never expire
 Money::Bank::FixerCurrency.ttl_in_seconds = 86400

-# set default bank to instance of FixerCurrency
+# set default bank to instance of FixerCurrency with access key parameter
+# being your access_key from fixer.io
-Money.default_bank = Money::Bank::FixerCurrency.new
+Money.default_bank = Money::Bank::FixerCurrency.new('your_access_key')

 # create a new money object, and use the standard #exchange_to method
 money = Money.new(1_00, "USD") # amount is in cents